NZMSA/2018-Phase-2/2. API/readme.md

     * When installing ensure ASP.NET and web development  is selected
 * Azure Account
 * .NET Core 2.1 SDK or later
-* Optional - DB Broswer for SQLite
+* Optional - DB Browser for SQLite

 ## 2. Model